-5.4 Children who need a social worker (child in need and child protection plans)
+5.5 Children who need a social worker (child in need and child protection plans)

-- The DSL will hold details of social workers working with children in the setting so that decisions can be made in the best interests of the child's safety, welfare, and educational outcomes. - Where children have a social worker, this will inform our decisions about their safety and promoting their welfare, for example, responding to absences and provision of pastoral and/or educational support.
+The DSL will hold details of social workers working with children in the Academy so that decisions can be made in the best interests of the child's safety, welfare, and educational outcomes.

+Where children have a social worker, this will inform Academy decisions about their safety and promoting their welfare, for example, responding to unauthorised absence and provision of pastoral and/or academic support.

-5.5 Looked after children, previously looked after children and care Leavers
+5.6 Looked after children, previously looked after children and care leavers